🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-pensàre : to think
+pensare : to think

 pen||re : (accento grave)

-Indicative mood (Indicativo) of the verb pensàre
+indicativo pensare.
+Indicative mood of the verb pensare

 Tempo semplice